cgi-js/cgi-js/README.md

 * Working with config.json file for simpler implementation in apps

-# Status
+# CURRENT Status

-In development [Testing for Desktop-CGI use case]
+* In development [Testing for Desktop-CGI use case]

-In development [Testing for language based development server]
+* In development [Testing for language based development server]

 # Todo